DanielBMarkham/Info-Ops/manuscript/chapter16.md

       Handle up to five people
     USES Family, Friend, Chair
-    DEFECT Outside security light prevents good stargazing WORKS Spent six hours on the phone with an astronomer from Hershey.
+    DEFECT Outside security light prevents good stargazing WORKS Spent 6 hrs. on the phone with an astronomer from Hershey.
     // There's no fixing the light problem
     TODOS Call the city to see if the light can be moved
 ```